 Define a list box property

-A list box allows a message sender to select one of the values that the form designer has defined.
+A list box allows a message sender to select one or more values from a list the form designer has defined.
 For example, a list named City might include the values Menlo Park, Palo Alto, Mountain View, and Redwood City.

 To define the property, specify the following details and then click Create Property or Save Changes: